 Large, ripe breadfruit 1 cup water Butter 1 lime or lemon

 Heat oven to 350 degrees F. Put the water in a shallow pan and place the whole breadfruit in the water.
 Bake in oven for three hours.
 Remove from oven, allow to cool slightly, peel, removing the large core and stem.
 Cut the fruit into sections and place in a serving dish.
 Cover with butter and a squeeze of lime or lemon juice.

 A PERFECT HOPE TOWN BREADFRUIT

 Capt.
-Bligh managed to put his breadfruit adventures and the mutiny behind him, and continued a distinguished naval career with successive command of an impressive number of ships.
+Bligh managed to put his breadfruit adventures and the mutiny behind him.
+He continued a distinguished naval career with successive command of an impressive number of ships.
 He ended up a Vice-Admiral, and (on his death in 1817) in a grave in Lambeth, London.

 HMS BOUNTY II (Full Sails).
 A 1960 reconstruction (Dan Kasberger)